Planning, Organization, and Behavior Management

 This set is a fun way to track and reward good behavior in your classroom!
 This printable set includes the fishbowl which can collect fish as visual cues for spotting good behavior in your classroom.
 The fish bone tracks warnings in the classroom.
 Each warning the class gets, the cat will move up a spot on the fish bone, closer to the fish bowl.
 There are three warning reminders before the cat can eat a fish from the class’ fishbowl!
 The set can be printed, laminated, and is magnetic when you attach small magnets to the backs.
 This can sit in the corner of the whiteboard so the students can see it at all times.
 When the bowl fills up with fish, the class achieves an award of your choice!
 I used this in my classroom, and it worked better than any other incentive plans I tried!!
 An example of a reward I let my students work toward is unassigned seats for a few weeks or a unit.

 And, you can use the smaller sized set for individual behavior charts.

 Another tool to help students become aware of their behavior is to have a log tracking behavior and consequences.
 This will also provide a record for you to reference when contacting parents about reoccurring behaviors.

 Classroom Organization Ideas

 Teacher Binders are the best way to organize all of your papers, lessons, and logs.
-Click the link below to download a 53 page Teacher Binder starter set!
+I make my own teacher planners and binders to organize and plan throughout the year.

 My Organization is based on a 5th grade Science and Social Studies Class, but can easily be modified to fit any class.
 I do not like using filing cabinets and filing folders because I end up piling a bunch of papers chaotically in each folder.
 Binders work better for me because I can hole punch and put each page where it belongs, and it stays there.